christoph26/2016-DLRW-exercies/nn/README.md

 ##Problem 19

 By initializing the weights optimal, the achieved error rate can be reduced to less than 2%.
 With regularization, the error rates even drop under 1.7%.
 Concrete executions with such results are given above in the capters of problem 15 and 16.
+Adjusting the weights manually is not sensefull and bad scientific practise as already described in the logreg chapter.